NREL/GEOPHIRES-X/docs/SAM-Economic-Models.md

 ## Multiple Construction Years

 Multiple construction years are supported by providing the `Construction Years` parameter.

 GEOPHIRES simulates the pre-revenue construction phase to calculate the project's Year 0 equivalent capitalized cost, which serves as the basis for depreciation and permanent debt sizing.
-This calculation accounts for the timing of capital deployment defined in by `Construction CAPEX Schedule`, capturing both inflation costs and interest during construction (IDC) accrued prior to the start of operations.
+This calculation accounts for the timing of capital deployment defined by `Construction CAPEX Schedule`, capturing both inflation costs and interest during construction (IDC) accrued prior to the start of operations.
+Debt financing may be delayed during the construction period by providing `Bond Financing Start Year`; prior years will be financed with equity only.

 [Multiple Construction Years example web interface link](https://gtp.scientificwebservices.com/geophires/?geophires-example-id=example_SAM-single-owner-PPA-5)